 All individuals in the organisation.

-‘Agile teams’ describes a team configuration that brings people together and has the necessary skills to service a specific customer requirement (internal or external).
+‘Agile teams’ describes a team configuration that brings people with the necessary skills to service a specific customer requirement (internal or external) together.
 Consequently, the teams tend to be multi-disciplinary.
 Each agile team is responsible and accountable for successfully servicing their customer segment, which requires the team to have a degree of authority.
-Other popular terms are ‘pods’ and ‘tribes’.
+Other popular terms for agile teams are ‘pods’ and ‘tribes’.

-Agile teams minimise dependencies and enable teams to work autonomously, but aligned.
+Agile teams minimise dependencies and enable teams to work autonomously but remain aligned.

-Another requirement is that agile teams should have authority driven progress and make decisions.
+Another requirement is that agile teams should have the authority to drive progress and make decisions.
 In some organisations agile teams are self-managing, but most are self-organising with a team leader.
-Depending on the agile teams’ dependency on other teams, a number of other techniques can help to create alignment and coordinate activities e.g. guiding principles and advice process.
+Depending on an agile teams’ dependency on other teams, a number of other techniques can help to create alignment and coordinate activities e.g. guiding principles and advice process.

 However, in some organisations presets or colleague-to-colleague systems are used to set delivery expectations internally between the teams.
-In those organisations that still operate with managers, the manager’s role should be slightly different.
-An agile team manager’s role is to support the team and because the teams are largely self-organising, the managers should be able to support a large volume of teams.
+In organisations that still operate with managers, the manager’s role is slightly different.
+Their role is to support the team and because the teams are largely self-organising, meaning that managers can support a large volume of teams.
 Conceptually this is known as span of support, as opposed to span of control that is used in more bureaucratic organisations.